Ankasa-Tano Community Forest Project

 Community Resource Management Areas (CREMA)

-Rural communities depend on the health of the rainforest for their livelihood, so it is imperative that environmental monitoring and conservation must be implemented at the local level.
-Therefore, it is crucial that local people have the understanding, skills, and economic incentives to manage their resources in ways that sustain natural ecosystem processes
+Rural communities depend on the health of the rainforest for their livelihoods, so it is imperative that environmental monitoring and conservation are implemented at the local level.
+It is also crucial that local people have the knowledge, skills, and economic incentives to manage their resources in ways that sustain natural ecosystem processes.

-The Wildlife Division of the Ghana Forestry Commission is currently utilising CREMAs as the primary institutional mechanism for implementing collaborative sustainable natural resource management outside protected areas in Ghana.
+The Wildlife Division of the Ghana Forestry Commission is currently utilising Community Resource Management Areas (CREMAs) as the primary mechanism for implementing collaborative, sustainable natural resource management outside protected areas in Ghana.

-The CREMA is regulated through the development of a constitution, bylaws and natural resource management plan which are created by the CREMA committees composed of elected community members, who work with the Wildlife Division and District Assembly to formulate the CREMA constitution, bylaws and natural resource management plan for each area.
+Each CREMA is regulated through the development of a constitution, bylaws, and a natural resource management plan.
+These are created by CREMA committees composed of elected community members, working in collaboration with the Wildlife Division and District Assembly.

-WAPCA has been working with the twelve communities that surround the Kwabre Forest to create a federated Conservation Resource Management Area (CREMA).
-All members of the twelve communities were asked to vote and 32 individuals were elected to sit on the Community Resource Management Committee (CRMC) as representatives of their community.
-The CREMA drafted its own constitution and bylaws which have been submitted to the District Assembly for their approval.
-The CREMA has been operating successfully, holding regular meetings to discuss issues, participating at training workshops and effectively distributing fines and seized materials back to the communities.
+West African Primate Conservation Action (WAPCA) has been working with the twelve communities surrounding the Kwabre Forest to create a federated CREMA.
+All members of the twelve communities were asked to vote, and 32 individuals were elected to sit on the Community Resource Management Committee (CRMC) as representatives of their communities.
+The CREMA drafted its own constitution and bylaws, which have been submitted to the District Assembly for approval.
+It has been operating successfully, holding regular meetings to discuss issues, participating in training workshops, and effectively redistributing fines and seized materials back to the communities.